Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 - The experimental switch of node **--watch** caused infinite loops occasionally.
 For instance, when I used **npm run dev** on the first load.
   - I replaced node --watch with the old good nodemon.
 Now **npm run dev** can be used for the dynamic reloads on file updates.
 - Azure OpenAI used default model deployment for different model selections.
 I moved the logic to the route handler.
-  - Values of the selected models should match with the existing Azure OpenAI deployment for this selection.
-  - These values can be adjusted for each Azure OpenAI enabled model in index.html.

 # Getting started
 Sign up for the OpenAI API at https://platform.openai.com/